syncfusion-content/maui-docs/MAUI/Autocomplete/Selection.md

 ## Get the selected value

-The `SelectedValuePath` property allows you to specify a SelectedValue for a Autocomplete's `SelectedItem`.
-The `SelectedItem` represents an object in the `Items` collection, and the `Autocomplete` displays the value of the selected item's single property.
-The `SelectedValuePath` property specifies the path to the property that is used to determine the `SelectedValue` property's value.
-The default value of `SelectedValue` and `SelectedValuePath` is `null`.
+The [SelectedValuePath](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Inputs.DropDownControls.DropDownListBase.html#Syncfusion_Maui_Inputs_DropDownControls_DropDownListBase_SelectedValuePath)  property allows you to specify a SelectedValue for a Autocomplete's [SelectedItem](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Inputs.DropDownControls.DropDownListBase.html#Syncfusion_Maui_Inputs_DropDownControls_DropDownListBase_SelectedItem).
+The SelectedItem represents an object in the `Items` collection, and the `Autocomplete` displays the value of the selected item's single property.
+The `SelectedValuePath` property specifies the path to the property that is used to determine the [SelectedValue](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Inputs.DropDownControls.DropDownListBase.html#Syncfusion_Maui_Inputs_DropDownControls_DropDownListBase_SelectedValue) property's value.
+The default value of SelectedValue and SelectedValuePath is `null`.

 For example, when you select any `SocialMedia.Name` in the `Autocomplete,` the `SelectedItem` property returns the `SocialMedia` data item that corresponds to the selected `SocialMedia.Name.` However, because the `SelectedValuePath` of this `Autocomplete` is set to `SocialMedia.ID,` the `SelectedValue` is set to the `SocialMedia.ID.`